kyungchullee/kyungchullee.github.io/_pages/about.md

-I am a visiting PhD student in BME department at Duke university, jointly advised by Profs.
-Roarke Horstmeyer and Seung Ah Lee.
-My research is supported in part by the Graduate Biomedical Research Fellowship funded by Korea government.
+I’m currently a PhD student in Electrical Engineering at Yonsei University advised by Prof. Seung Ah Lee.
+Additionally, I had the opportunity to work in the Biomedical Engineering department at Duke University with Prof. Roarke Horstmeyer’s lab supported by the Graduate Biomedical Research Fellowship funded by the Korean government.
+I enjoy chats and collaborative work with individuals who share a passion for their work :)

 My research is focused on computational imaging and microscopy, functional imaging system design, and machine-learning for bio-medical imaging.
 I have particular experience with Fourier Ptychographic Microscopy (FPM), phase mask design for lensless imaging, and speckle imaging using speckle statistics.
 I am also open to exploring computational deep learning techniques aiming for joint optimization of hardware and software.